uzur/jekyllxhibit/about.md

 Email - <a href="mailto:hi@tomhackshaw.com">hi@tomhackshaw.com</a>
 <br>

-_Note: for people who use PGP ask me for my public key_ ðŸ˜¶
+_Note: for people who use PGP ask me for my public key_ í ½

 For those who don't know how to use PGP but wish to email me securely, email me at <a href="mailto:tomu@tuta.io">tomu@tuta.io</a>.
-Eventually I will merge both these accounts and get hosting in Germany with them (_highly recommended_).
+Eventually I will merge both these accounts and get hosting in Germany with them (hopefully soon).

 <br><br>
 IM - tom@jabber.at -
 <br>
-OTR: 46EEBF64 CCA1CABA 31618092 11ABA188 35AB929D
+OTR fingerprint: 46EEBF64 CCA1CABA 31618092 11ABA188 35AB929D

 Twitter - <a class="twitter-follow-button"